 Depending on which Anova version you purchase, the features may vary slightly.
 Anova went through quite a few different versions of their precision cooker in their journey to perfect sous vide.
-In this test, we’re using the Anova Culinary Bluetooth Precision Cooker (PCB-120US-K1), which is one of their two latest models.
-Anova also has a WiFi version for slightly more money, which enables you to control your cooker from anywhere in the world.
-Personally, we’re always home when starting a sous vide cook, so the Bluetooth version made more sense.
+In this test, we’re using both the Anova Culinary Bluetooth Precision Cooker (PCB-120US-K1) and the 2nd Gen WiFi version, which are two of their latest models.
+Anova’s WiFi version is slightly more money but enables you to control your cooker from anywhere in the world and also has a slightly more powerful heater.
 We’ll dive more into the Bluetooth/WiFi functionality below when discussing the app.
 In the meantime, let’s review the physical specs and features.

 Heater and Circulator